Environmental and safety regulations change often — sometimes seemingly overnight!

 So what’s the best way to keep up with regulatory changes?
-Below, we’ve put together a list of six of the easiest ways to stay on top of emerging rules in your industry.
+Below, we’ve put together a list of eight of the easiest ways to stay on top of emerging rules in your industry.

 How to stay on top of regulatory changes

 - Build relationships with regulators

 - Talk to your peers